 One time, on a day trip with a couple that I am good friends with, I kept running into stuff constantly, even with my blindness cane to help me.
 There were so many obstacles on either side of me that it was hard for me to process it all.
 To help me figure out what was around me, I grabbed my friend’s hand, and she continued to hold on to her fiancee’s hand.
 As a result, we were walking down the street, all three of us holding hands.
 While going down stairs and walking into rooms was slightly challenging, and I’m sure we got lots of stares from onlookers, I started running into things less and was able to understand what was around me.

 Human guides, or as I affectionately call them, my eyes, are extremely important when it comes to living with low vision.
 Even though my cane can give me a lot of feedback, sometimes it doesn’t alert me to things until it’s too late.
 My friends are trained to help alert me to my surroundings and what’s in front of me, and while nobody is perfect, I like to think my friends are pretty darn close.
-Here are some tips on being a helpful human guide for someone who has low vision.
+Here are some tips on being a helpful human guide for someone who has a vision impairment.